pandas-dev/pandas/doc/source/indexing.rst

 Consider the ``isin`` method of Series, which returns a boolean vector that is true wherever the Series elements exist in the passed list.
-This allows you to select out rows where one or more columns have values you want:
+This allows you to select rows where one or more columns have values you want:

 .. ipython:: python